 In August 1986, Rob Cortis, a 24-year-old Farmington, Mich., entrepreneur, was inspired by his parents' stories of dancing at the Grande.
 He attempted to revive the Grande name with a boozeless dance club in a strip mall in Westland, complete with a tuxedo-clad doorman.
 Instead of free drugs and sex and rock legends, he offered free pizza and refreshments and top 40 music.
 "People who come here get high from the music, the lighting, the atmosphere – high on life instead of high on alcohol," he told the Detroit News.

-In July 2006, signs appeared on the exterior of the building proclaiming, "Future home of Chapel Hill Ministries."
-The fate of the Grande is unknown, but its demolition seems inevitable.
+In 2006, nearby Chapel Hill Missionary Baptist Church bought the Grande for $60,000, and in July 2006, signs appeared on the exterior of the building proclaiming, "Future home of Chapel Hill Ministries."

 When Gibb returned to the Grande about 2008, he said he was overcome with "a wee bit of anger over how a place that meant so much to so many people doesn't mean that much to the powers that be.
 There's a bit of anger at myself but mostly at the city that didn't realize what it had."

 Meanwhile, in December 2018, the Grande was named to the National Register of Historic Places, a designation awarded by the National Park Service that would offer developers financial incentives for redevelopment.

 In April 2022, Chapel Hill listed for sale at $5 million.
 The online real estate listing read: “This is a major project for a serious minded developer who's familiar with large scale projects; thus understanding the history associated with the building and having a vision to restore a monumental piece of real estate iconic to the city of Detroit.”

 Though the $5 million price tag elicited eye rolls and laughter from many given the building's condition, location and severe decay, the listing said that “the seller will consider all intelligent officers."